qooxdoo/qooxdoo/documentation/manual/source/pages/data_binding/models.rst

 The model is the centerpiece of data binding.
 It holds the data and acts as an integration point for the :doc:`stores<stores>` and for the :doc:`controller <controller>`.
 Almost all models are plain qooxdoo classes holding the data in simple properties, which are configured to fire events on every change.
 These change events are the most important part of the models and the reason, why plain %{JS} objects are not enough as models.
 The same is true for native %{JS} arrays.
 Since they do not fire events when items are changed as well, a complementary array is added for data binding purposes.
 More details about that in the `data array`_ section.

 Still, there is no need to manually write own model classes for every data source you want to work with.
-The marshalers provide a smart way to automatically create these classes during runtime.
-Take a look at the `JSON marshaler`_ for details.
+The marshallers provide a smart way to automatically create these classes during runtime.
+Take a look at the `JSON marshaller`_ for details.

 In the following sections, we first take a look at the models basics and how they work.
 After that, we dig into the role of arrays and how that is solved.
 As a last section, we check out how the model creation is done in qooxdoo, because you don't need to write all the simple models yourself.